ycmag/binjr/README.md

 You can either build it from source using Maven, or use the provided runnable JAR file, which encapsulate all dependencies.

-# How is is licensed?
+# How is it licensed?

 *binjr* is made available under the terms of the Apache License version 2.0.